FabianKruger/molprivacy/README.md

 `--result_folder`: Path to the folder where the results will be stored.

 #### Optional Arguments
---`dataset`: Specifies the dataset to use.
+`--dataset`: Specifies the dataset to use.
 Choices are:
 - `ames` (default)
 - `herg`
 - `del`